albarrync/albarrync.github.io/content/blog/exploring-rails-delegated-types.md

 #### from a bit closer -

 Using inheritance and building classes in OOP languages allows us to perform operations in a way that's fundamentally disparate from how we want to persist information into a database.
-Imagine a UML diagram vs. an Excel spreadsheet - they don't exactly play nicely with one another.
+Imagine a UML diagram vs. an Excel spreadsheet - a single table from a UML diagram can look very similar to a single spreadsheet, but adding dynamic attributes and using their properties with other tables is not as simple as column/row = value.

 #### up close and personal, back to our example -